Mark Martin: 2005–2006

 In June 2005, it was announced that Jamie McMurray would replace Martin in the No. 6 car in 2006.
-However, after the departure of Kurt Busch in 2005, Roush was left without a driver for the No. 6 car in 2006.
+However, after the departure of Kurt Busch in 2005, resulting in McMurray moving to Busch's team instead, Roush was left without a driver for the No. 6 car for 2006.
 Martin later agreed to come back and drive for the 2006 season.
 Ultimately, it was announced that McMurray would be released from his contract at Chip Ganassi Racing one year early and would take over for Busch, who was dismissed from the Roush organization before the end of the 2005 season.
 David Ragan was announced as Martin's replacement in the No. 6 for 2007.

 In 2006, Martin competed in fourteen of 25 races in the Truck Series.
-He won six times, including the opener at Daytona, and recorded twelve top-ten finishes.
+He won six times, including the opener at Daytona, and recorded twelve Top 10 finishes.